mburkley/tms9900-gcc/README.md

 Patch files are archived in the main branch which are used by an install script to create modified sources for gcc and binutils.

-The branches in the repo are:

- * [main]: The latest scripts and patch files
+The branch "main" in the repo contains The latest scripts and patch files

 User download and install
 -------------------------